Central Oklahoma Bronchos: Athletic directors

 The Bronchos have had nine athletic directors.

 Traditions

 School colors

 Central Oklahoma's official school colors are bronze and blue.
 Edmund Murdaugh, the president of the institution, selected these colors in 1895.
 The first recorded use of these colors was in 1895 as a student represented Territorial Normal School with these colors at an oratory competition in Guthrie, Oklahoma.

 Mascot

 The Central Oklahoma Bronchos mascot is Buddy Broncho, who has served as UCO's mascot since 1932.

+In 2025, UCO expanded the mascot program and added Buck Broncho to the team.

 Non–varsity/club sports

 The university also offers various sports outside of the NCAA at the club level: